 If several level 0 interrupt requests are pending at the same time, the one with the highest priority is scheduled for execution first.
 The CPUINT.LVL0PRI register makes it possible to change the default priority.
-The reset value for CPUINT.LVL0PRI is zero, resulting in a default priority as shown in Figure 13-3.
+The Reset value for CPUINT.LVL0PRI is zero, resulting in a default priority as shown in the following figure.
 As the figure shows, IVEC0 has the highest priority, and IVECn has the lowest priority.